Build a Resilient Application with MongoDB Atlas

 Invalid commands, network outages, and network errors that are not handled by retryable writes return errors.
 Refer to your driver's API documentation for error details.

-For example, if an application tries to insert a document with a
+For example, if an application tries to insert a document that contains an

 Without proper error handling, an error may block your application from processing requests until it is restarted.